Madhavi Mudgal

 Madhavi Mudgal is an Indian classical dancer known for her Odissi dance style.
 She has won several awards, including the Sanskriti Award, 1984, President of India's award of Padma Shri, 1990, the Orissa State Sangeet Natak Akademi Award, 1996, Grande Medaille de la Ville by Govt. of France, 1997, Central Sangeet Natak Akademi Award, 2000, Delhi State Parishad Samman, 2002 and the title of Nritya Choodamani in 2004.

 Early life and training

-Madhavi Mudgal was born to Professor Vinay Chandra Maudgalya, the founder of Gandharva Mahavidyalaya; one of the most famous dance schools for Hindustani music and classical dance in New Delhi.
+Madhavi Mudgal was born to Professor Vinay Chandra Maudgalya, the founder of Gandharva Mahavidyalaya; one of the most famous institutions for Hindustani music and classical dance in New Delhi.
 Professor Vinay Chandra Maudgalya is best remembered today for the lyrics of the song Hind Desh ke Niwasi in the animation film Ek Anek Aur Ekta by Vijaya Mulay which won the National Film Award for Best Educational Film.
 She inherited a love of art and dance from her family and under the guidance of her guru Shri Harekrishna Behera, the world soon learned of her extraordinary skills.
 She gave her first public performance at the age of only 4.
 Initially, she learnt Bharatnatyam and Kathak, but finally she chose Odissi as her medium of expression.
 Her Odissi art skills were refined to finest under the tutelage of Guru Kelucharan Mohapatra.